brettz9/shim/README.md

 # Todos

-1. Merge shims into shim including alias/detection behavior (need to add a special character at end to get shims behavior?)
+1. Merge shims into shim including alias/detection behavior (need to add a special character at end to get shims behavior?); configuration or other way to avoid creating namespace objects (e.g., if access could cause error or behavior like window.location?)
 1. Ensure shim plugin works in Node RequireJS
 1. Start populating shims at the polyfill wiki and npm! (including latest Array.prototype.slice work or any other gist/desktop shim work) according to best cross-environment support; add to separate repo indicating strict rules so this plugin size can be small and itself modular?